-I could have probably just pureed those tomatoes to turn them into a sauce, but I wanted to make them pesto official.
-That meant adding garlic, Parmesan and walnuts to this bright red pesto.
+I could have probably just pureed these tomatoes to turn them into a sauce, but I wanted to make them an official pesto.

 I folded the pesto into pasta, spread it on toast, mixed it into eggs and found myself devouring it with a spoon just like my son.

 The next time I need to make tomato sauce, I may decide to do this pesto instead because it’s so fast and very tasty!

 A handy no-cook recipe.